We're cool. And you, too!

 Dmitry SkamayJunior Project Manager What I do at Levsha:

-I manage localization projects and I like to help with Chinese projects.Outside of the wonderful world of game localization...
+I manage Loc projects and help with everything somehow related to the Chinese language.Outside of the wonderful world of game localization...

-I play musical instruments and video games, and I dream of making 300 million per nanosecond while drinking tea in my own tea house.
+Creating music and trying games, dreaming of making $300k/sec. while drinking tea in my very own tea shop.
+Cheers!

 Svetlana SmalyuzhakLocalization Manager What I do at Levsha: